Hengoo/BVHRaytracer/readme.md

 	-ISPC compiler needs to be installed (exe has to be in path)

-Needed models:
+Needed models: (currently not up to date)

 	-For now downloadable here: https://www.dropbox.com/s/ri3azxcga87dt5q/RaytracerModels.zip?dl=0
 	-unzip them to /models

-Its planned to have some sort of modelConfig file to add new models without changing the source code.

 ### Settings: